vijayrajpanchall/matic-docs/docs/supernets/get-started/what-are-supernets.md

 :::caution In active development

-**Please note that the Supernets documentation hub currently only documents the functionality of the v0.8.0 release, as the code is still in active development and undergoing auditing.
+**Please note that the Supernets documentation hub currently only documents the functionality of the v0.8.1 release, as the code is still in active development and undergoing auditing.
 As such, it is not recommended for use in production environments.**

 At present, the following components are available:

 - Smart contract and validator allowlisting.
+- Minting a native ERC20 token.
 - Transfers of ERC20 tokens and arbitrary message passing using the native bridge.
 - Migration support from older versions of the consensus client that use IBFT consensus.

-Additional components, including on-chain governance and creating a full production instance with MATIC staked, are currently in progress.
+Additional components, including on-chain governance and creating a full production instance with staked MATIC, are currently in progress.

 If you have any questions or are interested in using Supernets in a production environment, please get in touch with the Polygon team for guidance and support.